reinterpretcat/vrp/README.md

 This project provides the way to solve multiple variations of **Vehicle Routing Problem**.

-# Features
+# Getting started

-List of features can be found [here](https://github.com/reinterpretcat/vrp).
+Documentation with examples can be found [here](https://github.com/reinterpretcat/vrp).

-# Design
+# Design goal

-Although performance is constantly in focus, a main idea behind design is extensibility: the project aims to support a very wide range of VRP variations known as Rich VRP.
-This is achieved through various extension points: custom constraints, objective functions, acceptance criteria, etc.
+Although performance is constantly in focus, the main idea behind design is extensibility: the project aims to support a wide range of VRP variations known as Rich VRP.
+This is achieved through various extension
-More details can be found in the [docs](https://github.com/reinterpretcat/vrp).
+points: custom constraints, objective functions, acceptance criteria, etc. Additionally, the project is seen as playground for experiments with various metaheuristic algorithms.

 # How to use